-Qualifying businesses considering locate in Kyle have the opportunity to apply for a property tax abatement on new value created as a result of the project.
+Qualifying businesses considering locations in Kyle have the opportunity to apply for a Property Tax Abatement on new value created as a result of the project.

 Economic Development & Diversification In-State Tuition for Employees is a program that allows employees—and those employees’ family members—of a qualified business considering a relocation or expansion of its operations in the State of Texas to pay in-state tuition rates at public institutions of higher education in the state without first establishing residency.

 The Product Development and Small Business Incubator Fund (PDSBI) is a revolving loan program financed through original bond issuances.
 The primary objective of the program is to aid in the development, production and commercialization of new or improved products and to foster and stimulate small business in the State of Texas.

 Established by the 74th Legislature in 1995, The Skills Development Fund was designed to better utilize the public community and technical college system in Texas as well as other training organizations and have them partner with businesses throughout the state (with priority on small businesses) to train workers to meet the labor needs of employers and the regional labor market.

 State Infrastructure Bank Financing (SIBs) was authorized in 1995 as a part of the National Highway Designation Act (NHS) to help accelerate needed mobility improvements through a variety of financial assistance options made to local entities through state transportation departments.